Aliases for TNFRSF14 Gene

 GeneCards Summary for TNFRSF14 Gene

-TNFRSF14 (Tumor Necrosis Factor Receptor Superfamily, Member 14) is a Protein Coding gene.
-Diseases associated with TNFRSF14 include herpes simplex and follicular lymphoma.
-Among its related pathways are Immune System and Interleukin receptor SHC signaling.
-GO annotations related to this gene include ubiquitin protein ligase binding and tumor necrosis factor-activated receptor activity.
-An important paralog of this gene is TNFRSF11B.
+TNFRSF14 (TNF Receptor Superfamily Member 14) is a Protein Coding gene.
+Diseases associated with TNFRSF14 include Herpes Simplex and Nodal Marginal Zone Lymphoma.
+Among its related pathways are Akt Signaling and CD28 co-stimulation.
+Gene Ontology (GO) annotations related to this gene include ubiquitin protein ligase binding and tumor necrosis factor-activated receptor activity.
+An important paralog of this gene is TNFRSF1B.

-(Microbial infection) Acts as a receptor for herpes simplex virus 1/HHV-1 and herpes simplex virus 1/HHV-2.
+(Microbial infection) Acts as a receptor for Herpes simplex virus 1/HHV-1.